Willatook Wind Farm – Community

 In November 2019 and again in February 2020, Wind Prospect staff knocked on the doors of all dwellings located within approximately 6km of a proposed wind turbine location.
 If residents were not home, a ‘sorry we missed you’ pack was left behind which included contact details.

 The coronavirus (COVID-19) pandemic impacted the ability to carry out in-person engagement activities throughout much of 2020 and 2021.
 However, during this time, a virtual presence was maintained through the project website, email and phone, updates provided to the community engagement committee, and project update newsletters were distributed in June 2020, April 2021, September 2021, December 2021 and March 2022.
 Virtual community engagement committee meetings were held in August and December 2020, March, August, October 2021 and with two in person meetings in May 2021 and February 2022.

 A community drop-in session was held at Orford Hall in late March 2022, where people could speak to the project team about the project and the EES.
 An online webinar was also held in early April 2022 where some of the key specialist consultants presented on the outcomes of their assessments, and community members could ask questions.

 Have your say

 Your input, feedback and views on the proposed Willatook Wind Farm are important.
 We genuinely want to hear what you have to say and your opinions can lead to improvements to the project design.
 If you are simply after more information please don’t hesitate to get in touch – that’s what we’re here for.

 Wind Prospect has established the following lines of communication and encourage you to contact the Willatook Wind Farm team.

-Local Community Presence: We have a dedicated local Community Engagement Officer you can contact on 1800 934 313
+- Local community presence: We have a dedicated regional local Community Engagement Officer you can contact on 1800 934 313